hphelion/documentation/cloudos/en/120/overview.md

 The HP Cloud OS architecture ensures that any product based on it will get a fundamental set of capabilities that are guaranteed across the implemented products.
 For example in a hybrid delivery mechanism, being able to use another cloud's resources (as if they were your own) will be consistent across all products that use HP Cloud OS.
 With template-based provisioning, you can use HP Cloud OS to create a template and build infrastructure based on that template.
-You can then use that template repeatedly, even in a hybrid environment, and there will be a consistent capabilitity across all the technologies that use HP Cloud OS.
+You can then use that template repeatedly, even in a hybrid environment, and there will be a consistent capability across all the technologies that use HP Cloud OS.